softmuneeb/MERN-AWS-projects/ReadMe.md

 CAN NOT UNDERSTAND CODE?

 Critical:
+// TODO: tonweb, ton to from nano, save string in db, use big number or whateveri n doc for calcualtions;;;
 // TODO: Adil DB, Mongo, Change IP to specific addresses
 // TODO: writes calls at end, checking why users created auto, Coding improve just like, ....
 //